ashvnv/8051-digitalclock-rtc/README.md

 Operation of the clock in brief:
 >I2C protocol is used for communication between 8051 and DS1307.
 Initially 8051 enables the 1Hz Clock output on RTC chip.
 This 1Hz clock is used to interrupt 8051 every second.
 8051 does not keep the track of time but instead outsources it to the RTC chip.
 At each interrupt, 8051 reads the time information present in the RTC chip and updates it's own time registers which is used to show information on the Groove 4 digit 7 segment display.
 7447 BCD to 7 segment display is in multiplexing configuration for driving 4 7-seg display simultaneously.
 Switch bouncing is ignored in the simulation.
 Use debounce circuit while practically implementing the project.

-RTC time can be manually adjusted using the SET Mode Switches, Switch A and Switch B
+RTC time can be manually adjusted using the Time Set Mode Switches, Switch A and Switch B

 # Setting the time using switches #